amygdala/code-snippets/ml/cloud_shell_tutorials/cloud-nl-text-classification/tutorial.md

 Next, since we'll be using curl to send a request to the Natural Language API, we'll need to generate an API key to pass in our request URL.

 > **Note**: If you've already created an API key in this project during one of the other Cloud Shell tutorials, you can just use the existing key⸺you don't need to create another one.
+Just be sure to set the `API_KEY` environment variable with your existing key as described below.

 To create an API key, navigate to: